apache/dubbo-website/docs/en-us/user/references/qos.md

 ### Telnet and http protocol

-The telnet module supports both http and telnet protocol for usage convenience under most situations.
+The telnet module supports both http and telnet protocol, in order to facilitate the use of various situations

 For example,